HadjerBellah/Walmart_Sale_Project/README.md

 ### 6. Data Cleaning before analysis using Python or R (me here it was python)
    - **Remove Duplicates**: Identify and remove duplicate entries to avoid skewed results.
-   - **Handle Missing Values**: Drop rows or columns with missing values if they are insignificant; fill values where essential.
-  ## Decide What to Do About Them ## There are 3 main options:
- A. Drop Missing Values:  Drop rows with any missing values:
-B. Fill Missing Values
-C. Visualize or Flag Them (Optional)
- Tip: Don't blindly drop all missing values!
-Use dropna() only if:
--- The missing data is minimal
--- The rows are not critical to your analysis
--- Use fillna() when: You want to keep the data or You're working with numerical columns that affect analysis
    - **Fix Data Types**: Ensure all columns have consistent data types (e.g., dates as `datetime`, prices as `float`).
    - **Currency Formatting**: Use `.replace()` to handle and format currency values for analysis.
    - **Validation**: Check for any remaining inconsistencies and verify the cleaned data.